-Removal of trees and There will be the removal of shrubs and One (1) bearing guava tree in the area of construction and the possible pruning of vegetation loss large and overhanging trees around the work area.
+Air pollution Minimal air pollution from trucking and construction equipment usage, dust from aggregate and cement storage and during use for mixing.
+The area is open and generally windy and should allow for quick dispersal of fumes.
+Removal of trees and vegetation loss There will be the removal of grasses and shrubs in the area of construction, material storage and general work area.
 Liquid waste High possibility of the storage of fuel for construction equipment on site and hydraulic fluid.
 This should be in relatively small amounts and should be held in secure and well-labelled containers.
 Solid waste The project will produce liquid waste such as grey water from hand washing stations, residual water from mixing concrete and regular construction waste such as empty cement bags, damaged material, excess/scrap construction material and demolition waste.
 Fire hazard Storage of petrochemicals on the site may pose a fire risk.
 Soil Erosion and Slippage Low possibility of excavated areas being prone to soil erosion and may result in slippage when soil is saturated due to heavy rainfall.

-Social Impacts Details Traffic in the area is generally low and is usually limited to Increase Traffic flow agricultural traffic, the access road to the facility is narrow and flow may be interrupted by the increase in delivery trucks and construction traffic to and from the site.
-Increase Traffic flow Safety of pedestrians in the area agricultural traffic, the access road to the facility is narrow and flow may be interrupted by the increase in delivery Safety of pedestrians in the agricultural traffic, the access road to the facility is narrow and flow may be interrupted by the increase in delivery trucks and construction traffic to and from the site.Pedestrians using the road to access their farmlands may be impacted by increased vehicular use of the narrow roadway
+Social Impacts Details Increase in traffic flow Traffic in the area is generally low and is usually limited to agricultural traffic, traffic flow may be impacted by the increase in delivery trucks and construction traffic to and from the site.
+Safety of pedestrians in the area Pedestrians using the road to access their farmlands may be impacted by increased vehicular use of the narrow roadway and heavy equipment turning while delivering materials.
+Restricted access to farms The road to the facility is also used to access farmlands.
+Although there would be an increase in usage of the access road by construction heavy equipment and trucks, there will be minimal disruption of access to farms.